MicrosoftDocs/VBA-Docs/Language/Reference/Visual-Basic-Add-in-Model/properties-visual-basic-add-in-model.md

 ### Remarks

-If the object has an open [designer](../../Glossary/vbe-glossary.md#designer), the  **Designer** property returns the open designer; otherwise a new designer is created.
-The designer is a characteristic of certain **VBComponent** objects.
-For example, when you create certain types of **[VBComponent](../user-interface-help/vbcomponent-object-vba-add-in-object-model.md)** object, a designer is created along with the object.
+If the object has an open [designer](../../Glossary/vbe-glossary.md#designer), the **Designer** property returns the open designer; otherwise, a new designer is created.

+The designer is a characteristic of certain **[VBComponent](../user-interface-help/vbcomponent-object-vba-add-in-object-model.md)** objects.
+For example, when you create certain types of **VBComponent** objects, a designer is created along with the object.
 A component can have only one designer, and it's always the same designer.

 The **Designer** property enables you to access a component-specific object.
 In some cases, such as in [standard modules](../../Glossary/vbe-glossary.md#standard-module) and [class modules](../../Glossary/vbe-glossary.md#class-module), a designer isn't created because that type of **VBComponent** object doesn't support a designer.

-The  **Designer** property returns **Nothing** if the **VBComponent** object doesn't have a designer.
+The **Designer** property returns **[Nothing](../user-interface-help/nothing-keyword.md)** if the **VBComponent** object doesn't have a designer.

 ## DesignerID

-Read-only property that returns the ProgID of an ActiveX designer.
+Read-only property that returns the [ProgID](#progid) of an ActiveX designer.

 ## Events